Online Mock Tests

 The volume of a 500 g sealed packet is 350 cm3.
 Will the packet float or sink in water if the density of water is 1 g cm−3?
 What will be the mass of the water displaced by this packet?

 Solutions for Chapter 10: Gravitation

 NCERT solutions for Class 9 Science chapter 10 - Gravitation

-Using NCERT Class 9 solutions Gravitation exercise by students are an easy way to prepare for the exams, as they involve solutions arranged chapter-wise also page wise.
-The questions involved in NCERT Solutions are important questions that can be asked in the final exam.
-Maximum students of CBSE Class 9 prefer NCERT Textbook Solutions to score more in exam.
+Using NCERT Class 9 Science solutions Gravitation exercise by students is an easy way to prepare for the exams, as they involve solutions arranged chapter-wise and also page-wise.
+The questions involved in NCERT Solutions are essential questions that can be asked in the final exam.
+Maximum CBSE Class 9 Science students prefer NCERT Textbook Solutions to score more in exams.

-Get the free view of chapter 10 Gravitation Class 9 extra questions for Class 9 Science and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of Chapter 10, Gravitation Class 9 Science additional questions for Mathematics Class 9 Science CBSE, and you can use Shaalaa.com to keep it handy for your exam preparation.